-This offering will close upon the earliest of (1) December 31, 2021, (2) the date at which \$75 million of our Class A common stock has been sold, (3) the date which is one year after this offering is qualified by the SEC, or (4) the date on which this offering is earlier terminated by the Company in its sole discretion.
+This offering will close upon the earliest of (1) , 2021, (2) the date at which \$50 million of our Class A common stock has been sold, (3) the date which is one year after this offering is qualified by the SEC, or (4) the date on which this offering is earlier terminated by the Company in its sole discretion.

 Upon the closing of this offering, the Transfer Agent will record the issuance of each share of Class A common stock to the relevant purchasers via the book-entry method.
-Upon completion of the book-entry record, if we make available Common Stock Tokens, the Transfer Agent would then transfer one Common Stock Token per share of Class A common stock purchased to the purchaser's Exodus wallet, the address of which the purchaser will have provided to the Transfer Agent during the process of creating their account with the Transfer Agent.
+Upon completion of the book-entry record, the Transfer Agent will then transfer one Common Stock Token per share of Class A common stock purchased to the purchaser's Exodus account, the address of which the purchaser will have provided to the Transfer Agent during the process of creating their account with the Transfer Agent.
+The escrow agent will then transfer the proceeds of this offering to our corporate Exodus account for crypto assets and to our corporate bank account for U.S. dollars.